 Now that you know a bit more about the three key factors, let’s look at some examples.

 Example 1: Multi-day hike or bike, periodically active, 2-3 hours a week to train

 In this scenario, I’d aim for at least 3 months to prepare since it’s a multi-day stretch of activity.
 With a few hours a week, you’ll be able to add activity amount gradually to build up to longer distances.

 Ideally, as you get closer to the trip, you’d be able to carve out a bit more time and do back-to-back days of hiking or biking to simulate your trip experience.

 Example 2: One “big activity,” not currently active, 1-2 hours a week to train

-If you currently walk a few blocks at the most (less than half a mile) a couple of times a week, and you want to be able to walk up to 10 miles, I’d suggest starting off adding a block or two each walk.
-In a few weeks you’ll be up to a mile, and in 2 months you’ll be up to about 2 miles.
+Let’s say you currently walk a few blocks at the most (about half a mile) a few times a week.
+For your trip, you want to be able to walk up to 10 miles.
+I’d suggest starting off adding a block or two to each walk.
+Soon you’ll be up to a mile per walk, and in a month or so you’ll be up to about 2 miles per walk.

 As your stamina builds, you’ll add more distance.
 By increasing distance gradually, you’re less likely to get an injury.
 And if you have to take a week off, you have time to make up for it.

 As a personal trainer and adventure coach, I help people with this calculation all the time.
 Want an estimate based on your specific situation?
 Just email me at email@example.com and I’d be happy to help you figure out when you should start training for an upcoming adventure!